 Benefits of the Amex Hilton Ascend Card

 Sign Up Bonus – The Amex Hilton Ascend card is offering 100,000 Hilton Honors points after spending $2,000 within the first three months.
-This is a solid offer. and is only available through 6/27/18.
 Learn more about this card and other travel rewards cards here.

 Weekend night certificate – Valid at almost any Hilton property after you spend $15,000 on the card in a calendar year.